szmlad/short/README.md

 ## Running

 A makefile is provided to simplify running the project.
-Run `make` to generate test cases, perform the test and plot the results.
+Run `make` to generate test cases, perform the tests and plot the results.
 For a full list of build commands, consult the makefile itself.